The following is excerpted from the March/April issue of the Photographic

 many of the artists in this exhibition, felt the need to group work

 in multiples.
-Diptychs, triptychs, and grids greet gallery visitors.
+Diptychs, triptychs, and grids therefore greet gallery visitors.

 The grid, quilt, and album format is repeated in many of the works.